 Mistake 8 – The plan does not specify who is to follow through on the items to be done and by what date.

 One goal for any strategic planning session is to make sure participants work together to strategize and develop a plan.
 Another goal is to specify who will follow up on each aspect of the plan and how frequently.
 When both are done, the likelihood of success increases.

 The Bottom Line

-Very few facilitators make all of these mistakes.
-However just one mistake can compromise the integrity of the strategic planning process.
+Very few facilitators make all these mistakes.
+However, just one mistake can compromise the integrity of the strategic planning process.
 Every facilitator should plan each session carefully to make sure none of these mistakes are made.
 Knowing in advance what to avoid helps the facilitator do a better job with each session they facilitate.